covcom/388COM/Week_05_AdapterViews and Fragments/README.md

     }
     ```

     Note here to communicate from Fragment back to Activity, we had to make sure the Activity implements the interface.
-This is because the same Fragment might be used in several different Activities, it needs to know which one is being called through the interface contract.
+This is because the same Fragment might be used in several different Activities, it needs to know which one is being called using the interface contract.

-8. Add an menu item and case for the new Activity
+8. Add a menu item and case for the new Activity

     ```xml
     <item